YCl Electride as a Multi-Orbital Correlated Topological Dice Lattice System: I. DFT calculation for monolayer and multilayer YCl

 To investigate the two-dimensional nature of layered YCl, calculations are performed for both multilayer and monolayer structures.
 A vacuum spacing of 20 {\AA} is introduced along the out-of-plane $c$-axis to eliminate spurious interactions between periodic images.
 The electronic structure of the monolayer is found to be in good agreement with that of the bulk, as shown by the multilayer versus monolayer YCl band structures shown in Fig.~\ref{fig:S1} (b) and (c).

-Spin-orbit couplings (SOCs) are explicitly included in selected calculations to capture relativistic interactions, which are relevant for the fine features of the $d$-bands discussed in the main text.
+Spin-orbit coupling (SOC) is explicitly included in selected calculations to capture relativistic interactions, which are relevant for the fine features of the $d$-bands discussed in the main text.
 SOC is incorporated using the second-variational method as implemented in VASP, after initial non-SOC relaxations were fully converged.

 Last but not least, the edge spectral function presented in Fig.2 of the main text to confirm the bulk-edge correspondence is obtained by the WannierTools~\cite{Wu2018CPC}.